IronHorse Registration is closed for the May 1, 2021 Full Marathon, Half Marathon, 10K and 5K Races.

 Racers without lodging are welcome to use the Lake Hendricks showers following their race.

 Why Iron Horse?
 The IronHorse represents the abandoned railway corridor preserved by the WGWL Trail as well as the industrial power and revolution the railroad brought to America.
 The railroad actually hauled iron ore in this area as well.

 May you feel that frontier spirit as you “lap the miles and lick the valleys up . . . ” -Emily Dickenson’s The Railway Train

 IronHorse proceeds directly impact nature preservation and restoration, trail maintenance and enhancements.
 Thank you.

 This is a race.
 For the safety of all involved, no strollers and no dogs please.
 Individuals with a physical disability may participate using a hand-cycle (a one-minute lead start will be given to ensure freedom of movement for all racers).
-Pacers are welcome, but must be a registered participant and start with the racer they are pacing.
+Registrations are final after April 1st – no refunds or race exchanges.
+No club discounts after April 1st.
+Pacers are welcome, but must be a registered participant.
 Thank you.

 If you have been diagnosed with COVID-19, had direct contact with an individual diagnosed with or suspected to have COVID-19 in the last 14 days or are experiencing symptoms, YOU SHOULD NOT ATTEND the IronHorse Races.